 Rainbow Six Siege, a tactical first-person shooter developed by Ubisoft, has experienced tremendous growth throughout the years that it has existed.
-The FPS game recently introduced the last season of Year 7 Operation Solar Raid, which managed to generate a lot of hype and get the long lost Siege players back on the servers.
+The FPS game recently introduced the last season of Year 7 Operation Solar Raid, which generated a lot of hype and got the long lost Siege players back on the servers.

 Solis, the newest operator introduced in Y7S4 Operation Solar Raid, is a 2-speed 2-health defender.
 The Operator hailing from Colombia joins the ‘GHOSTEYES’ squad — a perfect fit for someone who values truth and information, especially when the lives of her fellow operatives might be on the line.
 So, when picking this operator, here are some of the things you should know.

 Díaz grew up comfortably in an otherwise dangerous time for Colombia, where her close-knit family unit taught her the value of truth.
 As the eldest of four she felt a duty to protect others, which prompted her to join the National Police.
 Balancing her passion for computers and literature with her unflinching drive, she excelled in investigative work.
 After receiving a commendation for uncovering corruption among her peers, she pushed through special operations training and earned herself a spot in the AFEAU.